Tessa Jowell Brain Cancer Mission

 The Tessa Jowell Brain Cancer Mission (TJBCM) was formed in February 2018, stimulated in large part by the efforts of Baroness Tessa Jowell during the last year of her life when she was living with a GBM brain tumour.

-The Mission embraces the recommendations made by the Department of Health and Social Care’s Task and Finish Working Group into brain tumour research by developing a new national strategy for brain tumours.
+The Mission embraces the recommendations made by the Department of Health and Social Care’s Task and Finish Working Group into brain tumour research.

 Serving as a convening body, the Mission unites professional, patient, charity and Government groups to share information and work together to eradicate brain tumours.